 Understanding Home Affordability in Florida

 Florida is such a large and diverse state that it's hard to generalize about affordability.
 The state is home to some of the world's most expensive real estate.
-In a telling example, Donald Drumpf once sold an oceanfront mansion in Palm Beach for $95 million.
+In a telling example, President Donald Trump once sold an oceanfront mansion in Palm Beach for $95 million.

 How Florida Mortgage Rates and Home Prices Affect Monthly Payments